 An Exercise For Couples

-By yourself or with a skilled listener sit down and make two lists.
+By yourself or with a skilled listener, sit down and make two lists.
 One list of what is working for you in your relationship.
 This list can include appreciations you have for your partner and how you are together.
 The second list states what is challenging for you in your relationship.

 Example of list one.
 What is working: